briansjavablog/spring-config-server-on-kubernettes/README.md

 ```
 curl localhost:8888/config-consumer-service/uat/main
 ```
-This will return a JSON response with the connection and read timeouts for teh various profiles configured.
-These properties are pulled from the git repository
+This will return a JSON response with the configuration for the uat profile specified, as well as the default configuration.
+These properties are pulled from the git repository (main branch)
 ```
 {
 	"name": "config-consumer-service",